 Bacon Grease is Free!

-You see, another great thing about bacon fat is, after purchasing the bacon itself to eat, it’s freeeee!
-How frugal is that?
 So don’t let that precious nourishment go to waste!
 All you have to do, after cooking your bacon using your preferred method, is strain the leftover meat particles out of the fat so it’ll remain stable for longer.
 It’s super easy, and it is something you can set up and then forget about for an hour or so.
 So, let’s do this!

 First, gather the things you need: